Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 And do we have a plan to win?

-There are some who say get out, it's not worth it.
+There are some who say get out.

 I still stand by my prediction.

-We have a Republican speaker and a Republican leader of the Senate.
+We have a Republican Speaker and a Republican leader of the Senate.

 Gas prices are down.

-Uh tax cuts are working, and there's a difference of opinion in the campaign about taxes.
+And there's a difference of opinion in the campaign about taxes.

 And Democrats will raise taxes.

-Now, I know they say only on rich people, but that's in my judgment, having been around here long enough to know it's just code word.
+Now, I know they say only on rich people, but that's, in my judgment, having been around here long enough to know it's just code word.

 I understand how hard it is.